Promoting Your Event on Campus

 The Bates Student

-The student newspaper is published every two weeks by the students of Bates College when college is in session.
+The student newspaper is published multiple times each semester by the students of Bates College when college is in session.

-The paper’s editors and writers change frequently so please refer to a recent copy of The Student to determine appropriate contacts.
+The paper’s editors and writers change frequently so please refer to their website or a recent copy of The Student to determine appropriate contacts.

 - Submitting a story idea: Editorial deadlines require that story ideas should be submitted to the paper’s editor, or a specific writer if one has been identified, several weeks in advance of your event.
 Develop a “pitch,” a pithy 100-word summary of why your event is a good story for The Student to cover.
 Include in your pitch the details of the event time and location, as well as your contact information so that editors and reporters can follow up with you.